Spring 2008

 Quotit: Tell me a little about your agency and what insurance lines you market.

-Quotit: What do you like to do in your spare time?
+Quotit: Other than heading the marketing efforts for GroupHealthBid.com, what do you like to do in your spare time?

 Quotit: Where do you see your agency heading in the next 5 years?